dpieterse/match2SSO/README.md

 ### Input files
 _match2SSO_ runs on a FITS catalogue of detections.
 For MeerLICHT & BlackGEM, it is best run on the transient catalogues that were produced after difference imaging.

+Other input files that the software needs are mentioned above under "Installation".
-In addition, match2SSO uses MPCORB.DAT (MPC's asteroid database) and COMET.ELEMENTS (JPL's comet database), but these are downloaded when running the script and hence do not need to be pre-downloaded.
+In addition, _match2SSO_ uses MPCORB.DAT (MPC's asteroid database) and COMET.ELEMENTS (JPL's comet database), but these are downloaded when running the script and hence do not need to be pre-downloaded.

 ### Output files
 - Solar Sytem Object (SSO) catalogue containing the matches (__sso.fits_).
 SSO catalogue columns and header keywords are listed here: https://www.overleaf.com/read/zrhqwcbkfqns